 The Console Manager supports Static Routing and Dynamic Routing.
 Static Routing and OSPF are currently configured via the ogcli interface, however, CLI configuration will not persist after a device reboot.
-Dynamic Routing can be enabled via the UI and configured using standard Free Range Routing interfaces (e.g. vtysh).
+Dynamic Routing can be enabled via the WebUI and configured using standard Free Range Routing interfaces (e.g., vtysh).

-Note: Configuration set via vtysh (or other FRR interfaces) will need to be manually backed up in addition to a standard Opengear configuration export.
+Note: Configuration set via vtysh (or other FRR interfaces) must be manually backed up in addition to a standard Opengear configuration export.